rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/publicnet.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 PublicNet in the cloud
 ~~~~~~~~~~~~~~~~~~~~~~
-Rackspace PublicNet connects cloud infrastructure components such as Cloud Servers, Cloud Load Balancers, and network appliances to the internet.
+Rackspace PublicNet connects cloud infrastructure components such as cloud servers, cloud load balancers, and network appliances to the internet.

 PublicNet is optimized for traffic flowing to and from the internet (north-south traffic).
 It follows a direct addressing model,